-However: feeling of logical order and connectedness from phrase to phrase is lesser strong and lesser obvious than in the previously 3 discussed approaches, because you don’t repeat the melodic curve of your previous phrases.
+However: the feeling of logical order and connectedness from phrase to phrase is lesser strong and lesser obvious than in the previously 3 discussed approaches because you don’t repeat the melodic curve of your previous phrases.

 The feeling of connectedness and logical direction from phrase to phrase is established only by the rhythmic repetition.

 As such: this approach only really works if your rhythmic note placement stands out.

 If you play too many long sustained notes or uninteresting rhythms in your note placements, all sense of repetition and connectedness will get lost.

 The advantage to this type of phrasing though is more variety and movement.

 You occasionally want to use this technique to vary things up a bit, but the previous 3 phrasing techniques should be used more often.

 Hit me up anytime at email@example.com if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.

 That is why people take lessons: way better results and progress, much more complete information, exposed to way more creative ideas than you can get from a blog or YouTube video.